dndubins/EEPROMsimple/README.md

 This library was created from the example program SPIRamSimple.ino, created by J.B.
 Gallaher on 07/09/2016.
 From the comments of this program:

-Sample program to use a Serial EEPROM chip to expand memory for an Arduino Uno giving access to an additional 128kB of random access memory.
+Sample program to use a Serial EEPROM chip to expand memory for an Arduino Uno giving access to an additional 128kB of EEPROM memory.
 The 25LC1024 uses the Serial Peripheral Interface (SPI) to transfer data and commands between the UNO and the memory chip.
 Note that the functions could be extracted as a beginning for a library for this chip.
 [This is one such library - DD].

    Used the following components: